March 15, 2022

 In 2014, more than 72 percent of foreign-born population in the United States was working-aged, compared to less than half of U.S.-born residents.
 This reality allowed immigrants to earn well over a trillion dollars of income in 2014—a greater amount than their portion of the U.S. population overall.

 |$1.3 trillion: Total Household Income of Foreign-Born, 2014.|

 |14.2 percent: Foreign-Born Share of Total Household Income, 2014.|

 |13.2 percent: Foreign-Born Share of the U.S. Population, 2014.|

 A notable portion of the income earned by immigrants each year funnels directly back to our government in the form of tax revenues.
-In some states, immigrants contribute more than one out of every four tax dollars paid by local residents each year—making them invaluable to the health and success of taxpayer-funded services like public schools and police departments.
+In some states, immigrants contribute more than one out of every four tax dollars paid by local residents each year—supporting taxpayer-funded services like public schools and police departments.

 |$223.6 billion: Total Federal Tax Contributions of Foreign-Born, 2014.|